Lastagenta/agentic-growth-cookbook/modules/sdr-agent-pipeline/README.md

 # Contextual SDR Agent Pipeline 🎯

-This is a production-ready, event-driven n8n pipeline that replaces linear AI email generation with **Agentic Reasoning**.
+This is a production-ready, event-driven n8n pipeline(sdr_workflow.json) that replaces linear AI email generation with **Agentic Reasoning**.

 Instead of writing a generic "hope you are doing well" email to every lead, this agent uses **Contextual Triangulation** via Serper API (News & Hiring data) and Gemini 2.5 Flash to score leads *before* any outreach occurs.
 If the relevance score is low, the lead is discarded, protecting your sender reputation and token budget.